speedshop/openrouter-us-only-cached-guardrail/README.md

 - Only allows US-based providers (for data residency)
 - Only allows models with prompt caching (for cost savings)
-- Excludes OpenAI and Anthropic (use their APIs directly for better pricing)
+- Excludes OpenAI, Google and Anthropic (use their APIs directly)

 The guardrail updates daily.
 New providers and models are added when they appear in the OpenRouter API.